jackiezkl/ctfd-edu/README.md

 1. Clone the official CTFd repository at [here](https://github.com/CTFd/CTFd).
 When finished, don't change directory.
 Clone this repository to **the same directory where your CTFd is**.
 Run the **run_first.py**
 2. It first creates a ``.ctfd_secret_key`` file which is required by the next step.
 3. Then, it checks the total number of CPU cores, and calculate the optimal total number of workers.
-Then, it changes the setting.
+Then, it changes the setting based on the suggested equition below.
 ````
 number_of_workers = 2*number_of_CPUs+1
 ````